Madeline Secco

 Madeline Secco (born 15 March 1994) is a Canadian women's field hockey player.

 Secco first represented Canada in 2011, and has become a mainstay in the national team since.
-She has competed at one Pan American Games and two Pan American Cup's taking home a bronze medal from each.
+She has competed at one Pan American Games and two Pan American Cups, taking home a bronze medal from each.

 In 2018, Secco represented Canada at the 2018 Commonwealth Games in Gold Coast, Australia.
 The Canadian team finished in 5th place, and Secco scored two goals at the tournament.